-Expenses for all the funds are extremely low-about 33 cents a year for every \$1,000 invested-making the TSP one of the lowest-cost investing options available.

-For a \$100,000 portfolio, for example, you'd pay just \$33 a year in investment management fees.
+Expenses for all of the funds are extremely low-about 29 cents a year for every \$1,000 invested-making the TSP one of the lowest-cost investing options available.
+For a \$100,000 portfolio, for example, you'd pay just \$29 a year in investment management fees.

 You can keep the money in the TSP after you leave the military, or you can roll it into an IRA or another employer's 401(k), where it will continue to grow tax-deferred.
 Just be aware that if you take the money from a traditional TSP and spend it, you could face an immediate tax bill.
-What's more, you'll generally face a 10% penalty if you withdraw the money from the account before age 591⁄2 (unless you leave your job after age 55).
+What's more, you'll generally face a 10% penalty if ou may need to make a major decision about your financial future in 2018 because the military is introducing a new retirement system.